miztiik/AWS-Demos/README.md

 aws ec2 create-tags --resources $internetGatewayId --tags 'Key=Name,Value=tmpVPC-Internet-Gateway'
 ```

-<sup>I have chosen /16 CIDR deliberately to allow us to create different subnets for our db, web instances and reserve some for the future. **Important:** _AWS reserves both the first four and the last IP address in each subnet's CIDR block.
+<sup>I have chosen /20 CIDR deliberately to allow us to create different subnets for our db, web instances and reserve some for the future.
+You might want to choose something else that works better for you. **Important:** _AWS reserves both the first four and the last IP address in each subnet's CIDR block.
 They're not available for use.
 The smallest subnet (and VPC) you can create uses a /28 netmask (16 IP addresses), and the largest uses a /16 netmask (65,536 IP addresses).
 Excellent resources to understand CIDR blocks [here](http://bradthemad.org/tech/notes/cidr_subnets.php) & [here](https://coderwall.com/p/ndm54w/creating-an-ec2-instance-in-a-vpc-with-the-aws-command-line-interface) & my quick help [gist](https://gist.github.com/miztiik/baecbaa67b1f10e38186d70e51c13a6c#file-cidr-ip-range)_<sup>